Skip Navigation

 POLICY ON PULP AND PAPER RESPONSIBLE SOURCING

 Colgate-Palmolive is committed to sourcing paper and packaging from responsibly managed forests and recycled sources.
 By 2025 Colgate-Palmolive will only source pulp and paper-based packaging materials from recycled and responsible sources.
 This approach will be achieved through a combined use of certified sustainable products and verified recycled materials and limiting the sourcing of virgin fiber based materials from high risk countries.
+By 2030, all pulp and paper packaging materials sourced by Colgate will be verified as deforestation and conversion free (DCF).
+Colgate will align with the Consumer Goods Forum, pulp and paper packaging DCF Methodology for our reporting.
 This represents a commodity-specific policy that addresses pulp and paper based materials.

 Scope